gbirke/Sanitize.js/README.md

 fragile regular expressions, Sanitize.js has no trouble dealing with malformed or maliciously-formed HTML, and will always output valid HTML or XHTML.

+Sanitize.js heavily inspired by the Ruby Sanitize library (http://github.com/rgrove/sanitize).
+It tries to port it as faithful as possible.

 **Author**:    Gabriel Birke (mailto:gabriel@lebenplusplus.de)
 **Version**:   1.0
 **Copyright**: Copyright (c) 2010 Gabriel Birke.
 All rights reserved.